Thin provisioning News

 October 22, 2015

 New Drobo NAS device -- the B810n -- is unveiled, presenting a single 64 TB namespace that can be divided into multiple SMB shares with thin provisioning.

 June 05, 2015

-Our annual Purchasing Intentions survey paints a rosier picture than last year for storage managers trying to stretch budgets to cover capacity needs.
+Our annual Purchasing Intentions survey paints a rosier picture than last year for managers stretching their budgets to cover capacity storage purchase plans.

 May 06, 2015